masprast/masprast/README.md

 I'm a freelance software developer who want to be a DevOps, because I have curiousity in linux system administration.

 ## About me
 A brief about my experience, I have been to college for bachelor degree on Computer Science field at 2012, but life's changing, so I decided to drop out at 2021.
-Ever since I still study to increasing my programming skill.
+Ever since that I still study to increasing my programming skill.
 I used to be a worker a some factory once, before being a teacher, which is my last job.

 ## Motto
 - If you have a knowledge, share it, event its a little